AnubhavChoudhery/Job-Prep-Agent/README.md

 └── README.md             # This file
 ```

-##  Privacy & Security

-- All processing is done locally on your machine
-- Resume data is not stored permanently
-- Temporary files are cleaned up after processing
-- API calls are made securely with your credentials

 ##  Contributing

 Feel free to submit issues, feature requests, or pull requests to improve the application.